Layluck-dev/abc/README.md

 To run the server locally: `flask --app blockchain --debug run`
 also rename the file folder to 'blockchain' to prevent import issues :^)

+# Tracking assignments
+For each assignment there is a sepparate branch that will be left unchanged after the work for that assignment is finished.
+This way changes between assignments can be viewed more easily.

 # OPDR 1-2
 - Why are timestamps important?
 Because a timestamp is used to generate a hash.
 Therefore if the timetsamp is tempered with, the hash and by extension the blockchain will be rendered inavild.